 What Is Section 179?

 We know that tax language isn’t the easiest to get through.
 The Section 179 tax deduction is an economic incentive offered by the U.S. government to encourage companies to invest in their business’s longevity by making qualified equipment purchases.

-In conversational terms, the Section 179 tax deduction helps reduce your business’s cost of purchasing new hardware and off-the-shelf hardware.
-For 2019, businesses that purchase, finance, and/or lease new or used equipment can qualify for the Section 179 deduction.
+In conversational terms, the Section 179 tax deduction helps reduce your business’s cost of purchasing new hardware and off-the-shelf software.
+For 2020, businesses that purchase, finance, and/or lease new or used equipment can qualify for the Section 179 deduction.
 That means, if you buy, lease, or finance a piece of qualifying equipment, you can deduct the full purchase price from your annual gross income.Read The Bill

 What Technology Products Qualify for the Section 179 Deduction?

 - New equipment.
 Workstations, servers, on-site backup devices, hard drives, phone system hardware, etc.